xnell90/Music-Genre-Classifier/data/README.md

-# Data Collection
+# Music Data

-All music files will be organized in the genres folder.
+All music files will be organized in the genres folder, and they can be downloaded from the following link (Coming Soon).
 Each file is stored as a 10 second .wave file, and it will fall into one of five categories:

 * Soundtrack
 * Hip Hop